feynon/carlosbecker.com/content/posts/xcode-select.md

 ---

-You always forget how to install XCode Command Line Tools when a new macOS release comes out... specially because it always complain about things when you're in a hurry and you always think "oh maybe this time they'll do this automatically...".
+You always forget how to install XCode Command Line Tools when a new macOS release comes out... specially because this always happens when you're in a hurry, and obviously you forgot to run this earlier.

-So, I made this post for you.

-{{< figure caption="" src="/public/images/xcode-select/63cdce04-0861-416e-9ed9-aeb0f409df17.png" >}}
+{{< figure caption="Installing..." src="/public/images/xcode-select/63cdce04-0861-416e-9ed9-aeb0f409df17.png" >}}

-As you know, its a simple command you just can't remember when you need it:
+As you know, its a simple command that you just can't remember when you need:

 ```sh
 $ xcode-select --install